mokaymokay/inspired/README.md

 ## Features:
 * Users can browse posts without logging in
-* Users can sign up for an account
+* Users can sign up for an account and delete their accounts at any time
-* Users can add, read, edit, or delete their personal posts (CRUD) on their blog
+* Users can add, read, edit, or delete their own posts
 * Users can search posts by tag
 * Posts are displayed in chronological order (most recent posts are shown first)

-## Acknowledgements
+## Acknowledgements:
 * Inspiration: [Tumblr](https://www.tumblr.com)